cichrrad/ni-apt-sp/README.md

 Without this option, it's 50/50 shot of the program (the compiled binary we are fuzzing) running or ASAN exploding and killing it, stoping the fuzzer in its tracks.
 To be honest, I have little idea or will to figure out what & why is going on exactly.
 It may very well run OK without the flag on your system.

-# TODO UPDATE TEXT BELOW TO REFLECT LATEST CHANGES

 ## Project structure

 Project root (`fuzzer`) has following subdirectories:

 * `lib` -- `.rb` source files for all the fuzzer components (split into subdirectories by purpose/what I thought was fine).

 * `spec` -- directory with `rspec` tests.
 Its structure copies `lib` directory, so its more than clear to see what spec maps to what component.
-As per Task 1 feedback (and to not go mad by debugging end-to-end program runs), I've tried to test each component separately to verify all interesting scenarios are handled gracefully and as I would want.
+I've tried to test each component separately to verify all interesting scenarios are handled gracefully and as I would want.
 Regarding end-to-end tests, I struggled with coming up with a way to test the binary file without actually running a campaign, so I at least ran it on mock binary which produces various bugs and sanity checked that they were caught and the stats look fine (see `example_fuzz_run`).

+  > Potential TODO -- aruba gem e2e?

 * `target_programs` -- has `src` and empty `binary` subdirectories.
 It containes mock `.c` programs that are used in `spec` testing (specifically in runner tests).
 As per Task 1, binaries for them are not present and will be compiled upon running tests, if they are missing.